Find Trade Colleges

 Learn more about these popular schools below:

 Our 2023 rankings named State Technical College of Missouri the most popular school in Missouri for trade school students working on their associate degree.
-STC is a public institution located in Linn, Missouri.
-The school has a small population, and it awarded 615 associate degrees in 2021-2022.
+This small public school is located in Linn, Missouri, and it awarded 615 associate degrees in 2021-2022.

 A rank of #2 on this year’s list means Ranken Technical College is a great place for trade school students working on their associate degree.
-Located in Saint Louis, Missouri, the small private not-for-profit school handed out 403 associate degree awards in 2021-2022.
+Saint Louis, Missouri is the setting for this small institution of higher learning.
+The private not-for-profit school handed out associate degrees to 403 students in 2021-2022.

-In-state students pay an average of $5,216 in tuition and fees if they attend OTC full time.
-Out-of-state students pay an average of $6,368.
+The average in-state tuition and fees for students at OTC is $5,216.
+Those students who come from outside the state pay an average of $6,368.
 Associate Degree recipients from OTC accumulate an average of $16,228 in student debt by the time they complete their degree.
-Of those students who received their degree, 61% were women.
+Around 61% of those degree recipients were women.

-You’ll be in good company if you attend Metropolitan Community College - Kansas City.
-The school came in at #4 on this year’s Most Popular Associate Degree Trade Schools in Missouri list.
-Metropolitan Community College - Kansas City is a fairly large public school located in Kansas City, Missouri that handed out 1,899 associate degrees in 2021-2022.
+You’ll be in good company if you decide to attend Metropolitan Community College - Kansas City.
+It ranked #4 on our 2023 Most Popular Associate Degree Trade Schools in Missouri list.
+MCC is located in Kansas City, Missouri and has a fairly large student population.
+In 2021-2022, this school awarded 1,899 associate degrees to qualified students.

 Associate Degree recipients from MCC accumulate an average of $12,682 in student debt by the time they complete their degree.
 Of those students who received their degree, 66% were women.